-• Assuming that TDS of INR 100 lakhs was deposited belatedly say after 24 months, the severe financial consequences of this delay would be as under:
+• Assume that TDS of INR 100 lakhs was deposited belatedly say after 24 months, the severe financial consequences of this delay would be as under:

-Particulars / Section Provision / Guidelines Amount (INR in Lakhs) , 201(1A) - Interest for delay in payment Interest @ 1.5% on the amount deducted from the date it was due till the date of actual payment 36 lakhs [100 lakhs x 1.5% x 24 mths] 221 - Penalty for delay in payment The deductor will in most likelihood be held liable for penalty up to 100% of the tax deducted and failed to be deposited with the government.
+Particulars / Section Provision / Guidelines Amount (INR in Lakhs) 201(1A) - Interest for Interest @ 1.5% on the amount deducted from 36 lakhs delay in payment the date it was due till the date of actual [100 lakhs x 1.5% x 24 payment months] 221 - Penalty for delay in payment The deductor will in most likelihood be held liable for penalty up to 100% of the tax deducted and failed to be deposited with the government.
 100 lakhs Compounding provisions as per the above Guidelines (to avoid prosecution) A. Compounding Fee1 (i) @ 2% per month or part of a month where the assessee files an application before any offence comes to the knowledge of the Department.
-48 lakhs (100 lakhs x 2% x 24 mths) (ii) 3% per month or part of a month in cases not covered above.
-72 lakhs (100 lakhs x 3% x 24 mths) (iii) In respect of any application for the subsequent occasion, the applicable rate for compounding will be 5% per month or part of a month.
+48 lakhs (100 lakhs x 2% x 24 months) (ii) 3% per month or part of a month in cases not covered above.
+72 lakhs (100 lakhs x 3% x 24 (iii) In respect of any application for the subsequent occasion, the applicable rate for compounding will be 5% per month or part of a month. months) B. Compounding charges (i) Prosecution establishment expenses @ 4.8 / 7.2 lakhs 10% of compounding fees (48 / 72 lakhs x 10%) (ii) Litigation expenses including Counsel's fees paid / payable by the tax department 5 lakhs (Estimated counsel fees)